 I am not a proficient developer.
 In fact, I find code scary.
 I can be dangerous with HTML, CSS, Python, and I’ve even been known to toy with VisualBASIC and C# in the past but one thing I don’t call myself is a developer.
 This is important to note because when I first looked at this I naturally assumed it would be technically complex, time-consuming, and require a PhD in machine learning.
 As you’ll see, it doesn’t.

-Lastly, the Bot I’ve built is rudimentary.
+Lastly, the chat bot I’ve built is rudimentary.
 It’s awesome and fully working, but to take it to the next level I can see the need to start adding some custom code and development.
 I provide what I did here purely “as-is” to help you get started.

 Ways to interact

-Right now you can speak to the Bot in three main ways:
+Right now you can speak to the chat bot in three main ways:

 - Skype – as a contact you chat within the client.

 - Microsoft Teams – as a bot you chat with via the web or desktop app.